piersolenski/wtf.nvim/README.md

 # wtf.nvim

 Work out WTF that diagnostic is all about.
+Helps debug and explain what errors or warnings mean with the context of the surrounding code.

+## Functionality

+* Use AI to get answers in popup window
+* Search the web for answers

 ## Using

+If you want to use AI functionality, set the environment variable `OPENAI_API_KEY` to your [openai api key](https://platform.openai.com/account/api-keys).

 Install the plugin with your preferred package manager: